Natural Latex Mattresses: Safe for Latex Allergies?

 - Medical products such as catheters, gloves and bandages are dipped to create a solid product, whereas latex foam is manufactured with an open cell structure and can be thoroughly rinsed to remove proteins.

-- Quality U.S. manufactured natural latex mattress makers wash/rinse their Talalay products several times to remove any remaining proteins.
+- Quality natural latex mattress makers wash/rinse their products several times to remove any proteins/residues.

 - There haven’t been any cases reported in the U.S. of anaphylactic shock from latex mattresses or pillows.